How to defrost your freezer

 Frost build-up can be caused by leaving the freezer door open, or because there's a problem with your freezer seal.
 If you notice more frost building up than usual, and you know you’re closing the freezer door as soon as you’ve popped food in or taken it out, it’s worth checking your freezer seal.

 If your freezer seal is on its way out, it might be time to buy a new freezer.
-Check our freezer Best Buys for those we rank top in our reviews.
+Check out our guide to the best freezers to see all those that rank top in our reviews.

 The simple answer is as soon as ice build-up becomes noticeable.